Sideload / Install Kodi On Amazon Fire TV Stick The Easy Way [How-To Tutorial]

 How to sideload / install Kodi on Amazon Fire TV Stick:

-Step 1: From the main interface on the Amazon Fire TV Stick, navigate to Settings, and then select the System option.
+Step 1: From the main interface on the Amazon Fire TV Stick, navigate to Settings, and then select the Device option.

-Step 2: From within the root of the System option select Developer Options.
+Step 2: From within the root of the Device option select Developer Options.
 Make sure that ADB debugging and, Apps from Unknown Sources option is turned On.

-Step 3: Now head over to Search, and then look for ES File Explorer app in the Appstore.
+Step 3: Now head over to Search on main home interface, and then look for ES File Explorer app in the Appstore.
 Once you see the app, download it as you would any other app.
 It’s free.

-Step 4: Now head over to Apps section and then launch ES File Explorer.
+Step 4: Now head over to your apps section and then launch ES File Explorer.

 Step 5: On the left-hand side of the ES File Explorer interface under Favorite, select the Add feature.

 Step 6: A new prompt window will appear.
-In the Path field type, http:\\kodi.tv\download, and in the Name field, type Kodi.
+In the Path field type, http://kodi.tv/download/852, and in the Name field, type Kodi.

 Step 7: Now from ES File Explorer, scroll down the left panel, and select the recently added Kodi bookmark.
 This will invoke the Kodi download webpage within the ES File Explorer.

-Step 8: From this page, select the Android ARM version and click to download.
+Step 8: From this page, select the ARMV7A (32BIT) version and click to download.

 Step 9: Give the Android ARM version of Kodi time to download to the device.
 Download times will obviously vary depending on the speed and reliability of the device’s internet connection.
 When the file has been downloaded, select Open file > Install, and then Install again to finalize the process.
 Once the installation completes, select OK.